Narrator8123/BRAINBYTE_SEARCH_ENGINE/README.md

 # BRAINBYTE_SEARCH_ENGINE
 ## Introduction

-A free, opensource, and offline research engine based on `BM25` and `BERT` models.
+A free, opensource, and offline search engine based on `BM25` and `BERT` models.
 Built using `PyTorch` and `PyQt6`.

 ## Usage